Chronic Fatigue Reading Room

 who completed a flexibility treatment regimen.
 However, if the "better"

-descriptor combines "a little better", "much better" and
+descriptor combines "a little better", "much better" and "very much

 better", which is the interpretation used by Wallman et al,2 then the